Pi-Developers/Converto/README.md

 **Notes :**

-- This app was intended to be a fun -yet useful - project, but we are updating tho.
+- This app was intended to be a fun - yet useful - project, but we are updating tho.
 - feel free to add your language to this app and make lifes easier.
 - The linux/unix versions has no hotkey yet (will be added soon)